 - It would be good to see library catalogues (and other book searches) display this data.
 When a user looks at the detail of a book in the catalogue, it could show the PLR history of the item.

 Enough, show us the data!
 Well, there isn’t any currently available.

 The PLR team have long provided excellent annual media reports about PLR data.
 Things like the top 100 authors and books each year, in different regions.

 1995 to 2015?
-What about 2016 and 2017?
-Well, I don’t know.
-In the last couple of years PLR responsibility has been transferring from an independent team based in Stockton-on-Tees to a British Library office in Boston Spa.
-The latest newsletter describes a number of changes including:
+What about since 2016?
+Well, I don’t know, the data in the online query tool stopped being updated.
+PLR responsibility transferred from an independent team based in Stockton-on-Tees to a British Library office in Boston Spa.
+One of the newsletters described a number of IT changes.